svaibhav807/GitHubPRDemo/README.md

  - Selection of a cell to open a Detail Page for PR.
 (Est: 2 Hours)

 Third parties libraries used:
-AlamoFire - for networking
+- AlamoFire - for networking,
-Kingfisher - loading images.
+- Kingfisher - loading images.